Young female nurse holding a newborn baby

 Neonatal Nurses also care for sick or premature babies by administering oxygen, medication, and other basic procedures in a neonatal intensive care unit (NICU).

 There are four levels of NICU.
-Each level represents the level of care needed for an infant.
+Each group represents the level of care needed for an infant.
 The first level is designed for relatively healthy newborns, while the fourth is for infants with critical conditions.

 Neonatal Nurse: Day-to-Day Responsibilities